Arill/damecon-browser/README.md

 There are a few plugins bundled with the Release builds.
 It is safe to remove them, but attempting to update them will likely not work.

+### Configure settings

+On first launch, the settings page will open, it will download the latest Release version of KC3Kai, and the KC3 Start page will open automatically.

+You can access the Damecon settings again at any time by clicking the damecon icon at the top-left corner of the window.

 ## Features

 ### ✨ Showcase